-Planning a civil partnership
+Planning and ending a civil partnership

 From the paperwork to the big day, here's our guide to registering, and ending, a civil partnership.

-The basics: what are civil partnerships?
+What are civil partnerships?

 A civil partnership is registered when the second civil partner signs the relevant document, while a civil marriage is registered when the couple exchange spoken words;

-Civil partners can enjoy equal treatment with married couples in a wide range oflegal matters, including:
+Civil partners can enjoy equal treatment with married couples in a wide range of legal matters, including:

-• Tax, including inheritance tax;
+- Tax, including inheritance tax;

-• Employment benefits;
+- Employment benefits;

-• Most state and occupational pension benefits;
+- Most state and occupational pension benefits;

-• Income-related benefits, tax credits and child support;
+- Income-related benefits, tax credits and child support;

-• Duty to provide reasonable maintenance for your civil partner and any children of the family;
+- Duty to provide reasonable maintenance for your civil partner and any children of the family;

-• Ability to apply for parental responsibility for your civil partners child;
+- Ability to apply for parental responsibility for your civil partner’s child;

-• Inheritance of a tenancy agreement;
+- Inheritance of a tenancy agreement;

-• Recognition under intestacy rules;
+- Recognition under intestacy rules;

-• Access to fatal accidents compensation;
+- Access to fatal accidents compensation;

-• Protection from domestic violence;
+- Protection from domestic violence;

-• Recognition for immigration and nationality purposes.
+- Recognition for immigration and nationality purposes.

 The minimum legal age for registering a civil partnership is 16, but written consent may be required for anyone under 18.